apache/james-project/src/adr/0041-james-servers-offering.md

 spamassassin.host=172.2.5.6
 ```

-Here is an example of `ssl.properties` from which we could derive working
+Here is an example of what `ssl.properties` could look like:

 ```
 starttls.enable=true